Darren Annon: Enfield

 Annon signed for Isthmian League Premier Division club Enfield during the 1996 off-season.
-He had a successful 1996–97 season, though it ended in disappointment as the "Es" finished six points adrift of champions Yeovil Town, despite themselves finishing 28 points clear of third-place Sutton United.
+The 1996–97 season ended in disappointment, with the "Es" finished six points adrift of champions Yeovil Town, despite themselves finishing 28 points clear of third-place Sutton United.
 Annon featured in Enfield's run to the first round proper of the FA Cup during the 1998–99 season, taking Second Division club York City to a replay before being knocked out 2–1 at Bootham Crescent.
 The Es went one better in the 1999–00 season, defeating Second Division club Chesterfield 2–1 at Saltergate in the first round and taking Preston North End to a replay after a 0–0 draw at Deepdale in the second round.
 Featuring mostly as a defender, Annon made over 100 appearances for Enfield before departing at the end of the 1999–00 season.

 Farnborough Town

 Annon joined Isthmian League Premier Division club Farnborough Town during the 2000 off-season.
-He was a virtual ever-present and scored his first goal for the club in a 3–2 league win over Harrow Borough on 24 March 2001.
-He had a successful first season, making 48 appearances and won the first silverware of his career, with Boro being crowned 2000–01 Isthmian League Premier Division champions and securing promotion to the Conference.
-Annon scored his first goal of the 2001–02 season in a 7–1 demolition of Portsmouth Royal Navy in the Hampshire Senior Cup on 7 November 2001.
-He was again a virtual ever-present, making 43 appearances and helping "Boro" to a 7th-place finish.
+He was a virtual ever-present during the 2000–01 season, making 48 appearances and winning the first silverware of his career when the club was crowned Isthmian League Premier Division champions.
+Promoted to the Conference, Annon was again a virtual ever-present during the 2001–02 and helped "Boro" to a 7th-place finish.
 Annon made 39 appearances during the 2002–03 season and the highlight came when Farnborough were drawn away to Premiership club Arsenal in the third round of the FA Cup, though "Boro" suffered a 5–1 defeat at Highbury.
 Annon won the Supporters' Player of the Year award and departed the club at the end of the 2002–03 season.
 He made 130 appearances and scored two goals during his three seasons with Farnborough.